browserengineering/book/book/animations.md

 two style objects---the ones before and after a style update for a DOM node.
 It will add a `NumericAnimation` to `tab` if the transition was found.
-Both `opacity` and `width` are *numeric* animations, but with different units---unitless floating-point between 0 and 1, respectively.[^more-units] The difference will be handled by an `is_px` parameter indicating which it is.
+Both `opacity` and `width` are *numeric* animations, but with different units---unitless floating-point between 0 and 1 and pixels, respectively.[^more-units] The difference will be handled by an `is_px` parameter indicating which it is.

 ``` {.python}
 def try_transition(name, node, old_style, new_style):